Entity Taxation

 • C Corporation Tax

-C corporation tax refers to the tax treatment of a C corporation, where the corporate entity is treated as its own taxpayer for income tax purposes.
+Tax treatment of a C corporation, where the entity itself files and is treated as the taxpayer through Form 1120.

 • Corporate Income Tax